NEAL CONAN, HOST:

 CONAN: So you're going to continue taking online classes from Kandahar or wherever it is you're going?

 TIM: Yeah, correct.
-I'm currently enrolled in one class - summer online class, and the goal was to, you know, once I get a receipt is still try to enroll the classes that meet my availability, my schedule.
+I'm currently enrolled in one class - a summer online class, and the goal is to, you know, once I get overseas, is still try to enroll in the classes that meet my availability, my schedule.